ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 ## rOpenSci repos on Codeberg, GitLab, or elsewhere

-We don't yet have any automated tooling for authors to rOpenSci packages to mirror repositories on other platforms.
-If you are an author of an rOpenSci package, and would like to set up mirrors on either [Codeberg/ropensci](https://codeberg.org/ropensci) or [GitLab/ropensci](https://gitlab.com/ropensci), you'll have to ask us to do the initial set up.
+If you're an author of an rOpenSci package, you can follow the steps described above to mirror your code to any location on Codeberg, GitLab, or to any other platform.
+Please let us know if you'd like any of these platforms other than GitHub to act as the primary home for your code, and we'll update our internal data accordingly.
+We recommend moving repositories either to personal domains on these platforms, or to other organizational domains to which you have administrative access.

+We also maintain the organizations [Codeberg/ropensci](https://codeberg.org/ropensci) or [GitLab/ropensci](https://gitlab.com/ropensci).
+Note, however, that mirroring to either of these locations must be initiated by rOpenSci staff, only after which can we grant you administrative access over your repositories.
+To reduce the burden on rOpenSci staff, and to enable you to retain full control over your repositories, we therefore recommend that you mirror [GitHub/ropensci](https://github.com/ropensci) repositories to other locations (such as within your personal repositories) on these alternative platforms to which you have direct administrative access.
-The best way is to ping @ropensci/admin directly from a GitHub issue in your repository, and we'll start the process.
+If you would nevertheless like your [GitHub/ropensci](https://github.com/ropensci) package mirrored to either [Codeberg/ropensci](https://codeberg.org/ropensci) or [GitLab/ropensci](https://gitlab.com/ropensci), the best way is to ping `@ropesnci/admin` from a GitHub issue in your repository, and we'll start the process.

-Authors of rOpenSci packages may also use platforms other than GitHub as the _main_ source for their repositories, rather than just as mirrors.
-For either Codeberg or GitLab, we'll need to help with the initial transfer anyway, and you can let us know then which platform you'd like designated as your primary repository.
-If you wish to use a platform other than GitHub, Codeberg, or GitLab as the primary home, then you can arrange transfer yourself, but please let us know so that we can ensure that our internal data appropriately reflect your repository's primary location.